Looking for Romantic Hotels in Washington DC? You might be thinking, “A romantic getaway? In the town known for its no holds barred politicking?”

-A record player with 45 singles, binoculars, a manual typewriter, a reel-to-reel tape recorder, curated book collection and several pieces of furniture serve as a throwback to the 1970s.
-Modern amenities are also included– a 48″ flat screen TV with episodes of Scandal available for viewing.
+A record player with 45 singles, binoculars, a manual typewriter, a reel-to-reel tape recorder, a curated book collection, and several pieces of furniture serves as a throwback to the 1970s.
+Modern amenities are also included– a 48″ flat-screen TV with episodes of Scandal available for viewing.
 A spa-like bathroom with La Bottega amenities and two “Cover Up” robes to enjoy during your stay.

 Food and Drink at the Watergate Hotel